voikko/voikko-sklearn/README.md

 Python modules that extracts features from text documents for machine learning.
 Initially this is mostly for Finnish but may also work for other languages supported by Voikko.

-*Note: this is work in progress.
-The code is not usable yet.*

 ## Design goals

 * The modules should have similar interface as those in